Board of Directors

 Consultant, Disability Policy

 Dr. Morrissey is the former Commissioner of the Administration on Developmental Disabilities within the Administration for Family and Children in the US Department on Health and Human Services.
-She is currently a consultant on disability policy.
+She is currently the Director of the Center on Disabilities Studies in the University of Hawai‘i at Manoa College of Education.

 Marca Bristo, Past President